 A few people have asked where I stand on the Adani mine.
-Again, I am opposed to it many grounds and have been vocal in my opposition.

 - Read my letter to the Premier of Queensland for 30 March 2017) (LINK)